Pride and caution in Wuhan on lockdown anniversary

 The government has pushed an official propaganda narrative -- starring Wuhan -- focusing on a "heroic" Chinese response and recovery.

-The virus is generally believed to have spread from a Wuhan wet market where exotic animals were sold as food.
+The virus is generally believed to have spread outward from a Wuhan wet market where exotic animals were sold as food.

 But China has otherwise released little information on its origins, fuelling calls in the west for more transparency.

 The lockdown anniversary comes with World Health Organization experts just days from completing a two-week quarantine in Wuhan before launching a planned investigation into the coronavirus's origins.

 The WHO said Friday it was too early to draw any conclusions as to whether the pandemic started in China.

 "All hypotheses are on the table," said WHO emergencies director Michael Ryan.